lekkodev/react-sdk/README.md

 Then in the project you want to use the sdk, in your dependencies in package.json add "react-sdk": "file:../react-sdk"

-- Create a .env file to provide your credentials and api information to the sdk The hostname is optional and most likely not needed
+- Create a .env file to provide your credentials and api information to the sdk The hostname is optional and only needed for local testing until we fix CORS settings on our api.
 ```
 REACT_APP_API_KEY=<your api key>
 REACT_APP_REPOSITORY_OWNER=<owner name>